 Heat transfer occupies a field which comprises a wide range of functions, from the simple processes of objects heating and cooling to advanced thermodynamic concepts in thermal physics.
-In order to understand how a drink cools in the summer or how heat travels from the sun to the earth, you must grasp these basic principles of heat transfer on a fundamental level.
+In order to understand how a drink cools in the summer or how heat travels from the sun to the Earth, you must grasp these basic principles of heat transfer on a fundamental level.

 The Second Law of Thermodynamics states that heat transfers from an object of a higher temperature to that of a lower temperature.
 The higher energy atoms (and thus higher temperature) move toward the lower energy atoms (lower temperature) in order to maintain equilibrium (known as thermal equilibrium).
 Heat transfer occurs in order to maintain this principle when an object is at a different temperature from another object or its surroundings.

-When particles of matter are in direct contact, heat is transferred by means of conduction.
+When particles of matter are in direct contact, heat transfers by means of conduction.
 The adjacent atoms of higher energy vibrate against one another, which transfers the higher energy to the lower energy, or higher temperature to lower temperature.
 That is, atoms of higher intensity and higher heat will vibrate, thereby moving the electrons to areas of lower intensity and lower heat.
-Fluids and gases are less conductive than solids (metals are the best conductors), due to the fact that they are less dense, meaning that there is a larger distance between atoms.
+Fluids and gases are less conductive than solids (metals are the best conductors) due to the fact that they are less dense, meaning that there is a larger distance between atoms.